AlexL8020/COMPE5521_DeFi/README.md

 # Setup Instructions

 This document outlines the steps to set up the blockchain, backend server, and related components for the project.

+# Recommended to use Edge browser

 ## 1. Blockchain Setup